 - a.
-That the construction of any new well on the severed parcel is in accordance with the Ministry of the Environment, Conservation and Parks; - b.
-That the quality of the water meets the Ministry of the Environment, Conservation and Parks Regulations, Standards, Guidelines and Objectives; - c.
-That the quantity of water meets all the Ministry of the Environment, Conservation and Parks requirements; and - d.
-That the septic impact assessment meets the Ministry of the Environment, Conservation and Parks requirements.
+That the construction of any new well on the severed parcel is in accordance with the Ministry of the Environment, Conservation and Parks, - b.
+That the quality of the water meets the Ministry of the Environment, Conservation and Parks Regulations, Standards, Guidelines and Objectives, - c.
+That the quality of the water meets the Ministry of the Environment, Conservation and Parks Regulations, Standards, Guidelines and Objectives, d.
+That the quality of the water meets the Ministry of the Environment, Conservation and Parks Regulations, Standards, Guidelines and Objectives,